manelmourelo/Quest-Boss-Balancing-Design/README.md

 # **Balancing:**

 Now that we know how to design quests and bosses we need to know how to balance them.
 The fact of making them rewarding is already talked in the previous point, so I won’t talk about it more, but we need to balance the difficulty.
-For this I found an interesting post that talks about player’s rights.
+For this, I found an interesting post that talks about player’s rights.
 This post is from the page lysator and it’s called [How to make good quests](http://www.lysator.liu.se/mud/questdesign.html).
-I highly recommend reading it because I’ll just write the rights it mention, so if you want more information about it you should read the post, that also talks about how to make a good videogame.
+I highly recommend reading it because I’ll just write the rights it mention, so if you want more information about it you should read the post.
+It also talks about how to make a good videogame.
 Even thought it was written only for quest design it can be applied to all the game design.

     1. Not to be killed without warning.